jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Reporter**:
-Your predictions were that we would have between 1200 and 1600 deaths by today and in fact we're at 170 That's the second time your short-term predictions are of My question is should we still trust them?and more specifically when you're looking at quÉbec where there are now 54% of all canadian deaths,  you concerned about the situation?is there something quÉbec is doing wrong that would explain the situation?
+Your predictions were that we would have between 1200 and 1600 deaths by today and in fact we're at 1700.
+That's the second time your short-term predictions are off.
+My question is should we still trust them?and more specifically when you're looking at quÉbec where there are now 54% of all canadian deaths,  you concerned about the situation?is there something quÉbec is doing wrong that would explain the situation?

-**D
-Theresa Tam**:
+**Dr. Theresa Tam**:
-So as we've always said modelling is for planning purposes and not there to accurately tell you what the numbers are every single da and every single day we relook at those projections, they will change depending on the actual cases reporte So as I said several days ago, the 24 hours following that, those projections will already have change So I think that is some of the difficulty if you're trying to communicate where we're a It is in a similar range of the severit and it is a reflection of the population that is most impacted right now in many areas of the country and those are the seniors and those who are in long-term care home
+So as we've always said modelling is for planning purposes and not there to accurately tell you what the numbers are every single day. and every single day we re look at those projections, they will change depending on the actual cases reported.
+So as I said several days ago, the 24 hours following that, those projections will already have changed.
+So I think that is some of the difficulty if you're trying to communicate where we're at.
+It is in a similar range of the severity. and it is a reflection of the population that is most impacted right now in many areas of the country and those are the seniors and those who are in long-term care homes.
-So absolutely this is a reflection I think of the actualepidemiology  this illness in Canad So I think every jurisdiction must do the utmost to enhance infection prevention control in all of those settings, so that'sabsolutely critica
+So absolutely this is a reflection I think of the actualepidemiology  this illness in Canada.
+So I think every jurisdiction must do the utmost to enhance infection prevention control in all of those settings, so that'sabsolutely critical.
-I think any model is going to tell you that -- what we're doing right now is going to change the trajector Those models are very sensitive to what we do today in terms of projecting into the short or further down the roa So, you know, I think everythingmust  done to change the cours and it is up to everyone who is responding to help do tha
+I think any model is going to tell you that -- what we're doing right now is going to change the trajectory.
+Those models are very sensitive to what we do today in terms of projecting into the short or further down the road.
+So, you know, I think everythingmust  done to change the course. and it is up to everyone who is responding to help do that.

 **Reporter**:
-Well, as a follow-up, you haven't addressedthe  of quÉbe Now that the province which represents roughly 23% of the population has 54% of all death How do you explain that?and should we start to think that maybe quÉbec is not doing something right?
+Well, as a follow-up, you haven't addressedthe  of quÉbec.
+Now that the province which represents roughly 23% of the population has 54% of all deaths.
+How do you explain that?and should we start to think that maybe quÉbec is not doing something right?

-**D
-Theresa Tam**:
+**Dr. Theresa Tam**:
-I think we do know that many of the cases are linked to long-term care facilities, so I think My answerstays  sam It's not the only jurisdiction, in fact, many provinces have outbreaks related to facilitie But it is a major challenge in the context of quÉbe
+I think we do know that many of the cases are linked to long-term care facilities, so I think My answerstays  same.
+It's not the only jurisdiction, in fact, many provinces have outbreaks related to facilities, but it is a major challenge in the context of quÉbec.
-I know that the -- from a publichealth  they are, you know, escalating and trying to manage that situatio
+I know that the -- from a publichealth  they are, you know, escalating and trying to manage that situation.

-THANK YOU, DOCTOR.ONE LAST QUESTION ON THE PHONE BEFORE WE TURN TO THE ROO
+THANK YOU, DOCTOR.ONE LAST QUESTION ON THE PHONE BEFORE WE TURN TO THE ROOM.

-THANK YOU.NEXT QUESTION.LA PRESS
+THANK YOU.NEXT QUESTION.LA PRESSE.

 **Reporter**:
-[speaking french][voice of interpreter] thank yo
+[speaking french][voice of interpreter] thank you.
-My first question is for Minister duclo will you be calculating the emergency wage subsidy payments for thousands of businesses in the country and how will you do it quickly?
+My first question is for Minister duclos. will you be calculating the emergency wage subsidy payments for thousands of businesses in the country and how will you do it quickly?

-ANSWER, THANK YOU FOR THIS QUESTION.YOU ARE VERY RIGHT THAT THESE CALCULATIONS WILL BE RATHER COMPLEX AND IT IS URGENT.WE WANT TO HELP BUSINESSES TO MAINTAIN THEIR EMPLOYEES AND REHIRE THEM AND AS QUICKLY AS POSSIBLE.WHAT WE'RE ANNOUNCING TODAY IS ANEW CALCULATOR BEING LAUNCHED ONTHE C.R.
-WEBSITE AS WELL AS A WHOLE HOST OF INFORMATION ON THEC.R.
-WEB PAGE, SO THAT EMPLOYERS AND BUSINESSES WILL BEREADY TO APPLY A AS OF APRIL 27.I'VE HAD A LOOK AT THE WEBSITE MYSELF.IT'S COMPLETE, IT'S INFORMATIVE.IT WILL HELP BUSINESSES TO PREPARE THEIR APPLICATIONS ON APRIL 27 AND ALSO HELP BUSINESSES MAKE DECISIONS REGARDING REHIRING THEIR EMPLOYEES IF THEY HAVEN'T ALREADY MADE THESE DECISIONS.THE CANADA REVENUE AGENCY HAS EXTRAORDINARY EMPLOYEES.I'M CONFIDENT THAT THE C.R.
-WILL BE ABLE TO GET THE PAYMENTSOUT QUICKLY AS OF MAY 5TH.THEY WILL BE ABLE TO PAY OUT THESUBSIDIES THAT HAVE BEEN APPLIEDFO
+ANSWER, THANK YOU FOR THIS QUESTION.YOU ARE VERY RIGHT THAT THESE CALCULATIONS WILL BE RATHER COMPLEX AND IT IS URGENT.WE WANT TO HELP BUSINESSES TO MAINTAIN THEIR EMPLOYEES AND REHIRE THEM AND AS QUICKLY AS POSSIBLE.WHAT WE'RE ANNOUNCING TODAY IS ANEW CALCULATOR BEING LAUNCHED ONTHE C.R.A.
+WEBSITE AS WELL AS A WHOLE HOST OF INFORMATION ON THEC.R.A.
+WEB PAGE, SO THAT EMPLOYERS AND BUSINESSES WILL BEREADY TO APPLY A AS OF APRIL 27.I'VE HAD A LOOK AT THE WEBSITE MYSELF.IT'S COMPLETE, IT'S INFORMATIVE.IT WILL HELP BUSINESSES TO PREPARE THEIR APPLICATIONS ON APRIL 27 AND ALSO HELP BUSINESSES MAKE DECISIONS REGARDING REHIRING THEIR EMPLOYEES IF THEY HAVEN'T ALREADY MADE THESE DECISIONS.THE CANADA REVENUE AGENCY HAS EXTRAORDINARY EMPLOYEES.I'M CONFIDENT THAT THE C.R.A.
+WILL BE ABLE TO GET THE PAYMENTSOUT QUICKLY AS OF MAY 5TH.THEY WILL BE ABLE TO PAY OUT THESUBSIDIES THAT HAVE BEEN APPLIEDFOR.

 **Reporter**:
-Follow-up question.[end of translation] it's about the mask-wearing policy or instruction QuÉbec is working on scenario right now on a new scenario for as far as masks g I wonder if you're involved in these discussions and if you would make masks mandatory as they have been declared mandatory for air travel?
+Follow-up question.[end of translation] it's about the mask-wearing policy or instructions.
+QuÉbec is working on scenario right now on a new scenario for as far as masks go.
+I wonder if you're involved in these discussions and if you would make masks mandatory as they have been declared mandatory for air travel?

-**D
-Theresa Tam**:
+**Dr. Theresa Tam**:
-I think as work with all the chief medical officers of health, so any recommendations goes towards that table, the special advisory committee and it forms a guidance, a baseline on which jurisdictions will make certain recommendation
+I think as work with all the chief medical officers of health, so any recommendations goes towards that table, the special advisory committee and it forms a guidance, a baseline on which jurisdictions will make certain recommendations.
-Sure, I think having facial covering if you're not in the health care setting -- we've said you need to preserve actual personal protective equipment for that circumstanc and masks do not replace all the other important measures that we do know work in terms of physical distancing, hand-washing, hygienic measure
+Sure, I think having facial covering if you're not in the health care setting -- we've said you need to preserve actual personal protective equipment for that circumstance. and masks do not replace all the other important measures that we do know work in terms of physical distancing, hand-washing, hygienic measures, but it does form another layer of protection, which can be applied when you can't maintain that two-metre distance.
-But it does form another layer of protection, which can be applied when you can't maintain that two-metre distanc So that is -- depending on what setting you're talking about, that is something that definitely can be considere In the transportation on a plane, as one can imagine, social distancing would be quitechallenging, which is why that policy was added as well as in our quarantine act when we have now mandatory orders for symptomatic and asymptomatic travellers, isolation and quarantining for the 14 day
+So that is -- depending on what setting you're talking about, that is something that definitely can be considered.
+In the transportation on a plane, as one can imagine, social distancing would be quitechallenging, which  why that policy was added as well as in our quarantine act when we have now mandatory orders for symptomatic and asymptomatic travellers, isolation and quarantining for the 14 days.
-We also now provide a requirement for the wearing of amask as  are transferring to their place of quarantine as wel
+We also now provide a requirement for the wearing of amask as  are transferring to their place of quarantine as well.

-THANK YOU, DOCTOR.D
-NJOO.[Speaking French][Voice of Interpreter] I WOULD LIKE THIS REPEAT THE ANSWER IN FRENCH.D TAM AND I ARE WORKING VERY CLOSELY WITH OUR COUNTERPARTS, THE CHIEF MEDICAL OFFICERS OF THE PROVINCES AND TERRITORIES.TOGETHER, WE SIT ON A SPECIAL ADVISORY COMMITTEE.YESTERDAY D
-ARRUDA, THE CHIEF MEDICAL OFFICER OF QUÉBEC SAID SOMETHING THAT IS IN LINE WITH WHAT D TAM AND I HAVE BEEN SAYING.WEARING A NONMEDICAL MASK CAN PROTECT OTHERS, BUT IT DOES NOT REPLACE PROVEN PUBLIC HEALTH MEASURES SUCH AS PRACTISING PHYSICAL DISTANCING, PRACTISING HAND HYGIENE, AND ALL OTHER HYGIENE MEASURES.HOWEVER, IN SOME SETTINGS IT IS NOT POSSIBLE TO PHYSICAL DISTANCE.FOR EXAMPLE, WHEN TAKING PUBLIC TRANSIT OR WHEN GROCERY SHOPPING.SO THOSE ARE SITUATIONS IN WHICHWE CAN WEAR A NONMEDICAL MASK.WE MUST MAKE SURE TO PRESERVE MASKS FOR THOSE WHO WORK ON THE FRONT LINES IN OUR HEALTH CARE SYSTE
+THANK YOU, DOCTOR.DR.
+NJOO.[Speaking French][Voice of Interpreter] I WOULD LIKE THIS REPEAT THE ANSWER IN FRENCH.DR.
+TAM AND I ARE WORKING VERY CLOSELY WITH OUR COUNTERPARTS, THE CHIEF MEDICAL OFFICERS OF THE PROVINCES AND TERRITORIES.TOGETHER, WE SIT ON A SPECIAL ADVISORY COMMITTEE.YESTERDAY DR. ARRUDA, THE CHIEF MEDICAL OFFICER OF QUÉBEC SAID SOMETHING THAT IS IN LINE WITH WHAT DR. TAM AND I HAVE BEEN SAYING.WEARING A NONMEDICAL MASK CAN PROTECT OTHERS, BUT IT DOES NOT REPLACE PROVEN PUBLIC HEALTH MEASURES SUCH AS PRACTISING PHYSICAL DISTANCING, PRACTISING HAND HYGIENE, AND ALL OTHER HYGIENE MEASURES.HOWEVER, IN SOME SETTINGS IT IS NOT POSSIBLE TO PHYSICAL DISTANCE.FOR EXAMPLE, WHEN TAKING PUBLIC TRANSIT OR WHEN GROCERY SHOPPING.SO THOSE ARE SITUATIONS IN WHICHWE CAN WEAR A NONMEDICAL MASK.WE MUST MAKE SURE TO PRESERVE MASKS FOR THOSE WHO WORK ON THE FRONT LINES IN OUR HEALTH CARE SYSTEM.

-THE QUESTION FOR THE HEALTH MINISTER, BUT PERHAPS MINISTER FREELAND OR D TAM.KRISTEN BEATON WAS ONE OF THE VICTIMS IN THE NOVA SCOTIA SHOOTING AND WAS A FRONT LINE HEALTH CARE WORKER PROVIDING CONTINUING CARE.HER HUSBAND TOLD NEWS THIS MORNING BEFORE THE TRAGEDY STRUCK THE FAMILY, THEY WERE ALREADY LIVING UNDER QUITE A GREAT DEAL OF STRESS.SHE WAS COMING HOME AND VERY TERRIFIED SHE WOULD PASS ON SOMETHING TO HER CHILDREN AND FAMILY BECAUSE SHE WAS REUSING PROTECTIVE EQUIPMENT BECAUSE THERE WAS A SHORTAGE IN NOVA SCOTIA.THERE WAS NOT ENOUGH FOR HER ANDHER COLLEAGUES.WHAT DO YOU SAY TO THE BEATON FAMILY AND OTHER FRONT LINE HEALTH CARE WORKERS WHEN YOU HEAR STORIES LIKE THAT, THAT THERE IS NOT ENOUGH P.P.
+THE QUESTION FOR THE HEALTH MINISTER, BUT PERHAPS MINISTER FREELAND OR DR. TAM.KRISTEN BEATON WAS ONE OF THE VICTIMS IN THE NOVA SCOTIA SHOOTING AND WAS A FRONT LINE HEALTH CARE WORKER PROVIDING CONTINUING CARE.HER HUSBAND TOLD NEWS THIS MORNING BEFORE THE TRAGEDY STRUCK THE FAMILY, THEY WERE ALREADY LIVING UNDER QUITE A GREAT DEAL OF STRESS.SHE WAS COMING HOME AND VERY TERRIFIED SHE WOULD PASS ON SOMETHING TO HER CHILDREN AND FAMILY BECAUSE SHE WAS REUSING PROTECTIVE EQUIPMENT BECAUSE THERE WAS A SHORTAGE IN NOVA SCOTIA.THERE WAS NOT ENOUGH FOR HER ANDHER COLLEAGUES.WHAT DO YOU SAY TO THE BEATON FAMILY AND OTHER FRONT LINE HEALTH CARE WORKERS WHEN YOU HEAR STORIES LIKE THAT, THAT THERE IS NOT ENOUGH P.P.E.
 TO GOAROUND?

-FIRST OF ALL, OBVIOUSLY, MY HEART IS WITH M
-BEATON IN THISTERRIBLE TIME OF LOSS.I CAN'T EVEN IMAGINE HOW HARD ITIS AND DIFFICULT IT IS FOR HIM AS HE LOSES HIS WIFE AND SOON-TO-BE CHILD AS I UNDERSTAND.ON THE ISSUE OF PERSONAL PROTECTIVE EQUIPMENT, I WILL TELL YOU THAT THE FEDERAL GOVERNMENT HAS BEEN SUPPORTING PROVINCES AND TERRITORIES TO PROCURE EQUIPMENT AS YOU KNOW OVER THE COURSE OF THE OUTBREAK AND PANDEMIC.WE'VE MANAGED TO WORK VERY WELL WITH PROVINCES AND TERRITORIES TO FULFILL THEIR REQUESTS FOR SUPPORT AROUND PERSONAL PROTECTIVE EQUIPMENT AND OTHER MEDICAL DEVICES.AS YOU HAVE HEARD US SAY MANY TIMES, IT'S BEEN A VERY CHALLENGING THING TO DO IN THE TIME OF THE GLOBAL PANDEMIC WHERE SUPPLY CHAINS ARE DISRUPTED, WHERE ALL COUNTRIES ARE SCRAMBLING TO BOOST THEIR CAPACITY TO PRODUCE P.P.E., INCLUDING CANADA.I WILL ALSO SAY THAT I KNOW THE PROVINCES HAVE BEEN WORKING TO ENSURE THEY'RE DISTRIBUTING P.P.
-TO THE HOSPITALS AND CAREFACILITIES.AND I WILL SAY TO M BEATON, WEALL HAVE TO REDOUBLE OUR EFFORTSSO THERE AREN'T STORIES OF PEOPLE WHO HAVE TO REUSE MASKS.THERE ARE A NUMBER OF CREATIVE IDEAS THAT HAVE COME FROM PARTNERS AROUND THE STERILIZATION OF MASKS.WE HAVE APPROVED COMPANIES IN CANADA THAT CAN DO THAT.THERE WILL BE MORE DOMESTIC PRODUCTION AND CAPACITY.BUT WHAT IT REMINDS ALL OF US WHO ARE THE ONES TRYING TO FACILITATE THIS NATIONAL RESPONSE IS THAT WE CAN LEAVE NOSTONE UNTURNED.NOT AT THE LOCAL LEVEL, NOT AT THE PROVINCIAL LEVEL AND NOT AT THE FEDERAL LEVE
+FIRST OF ALL, OBVIOUSLY, MY HEART IS WITH MR. BEATON IN THISTERRIBLE TIME OF LOSS.I CAN'T EVEN IMAGINE HOW HARD ITIS AND DIFFICULT IT IS FOR HIM AS HE LOSES HIS WIFE AND SOON-TO-BE CHILD AS I UNDERSTAND.ON THE ISSUE OF PERSONAL PROTECTIVE EQUIPMENT, I WILL TELL YOU THAT THE FEDERAL GOVERNMENT HAS BEEN SUPPORTING PROVINCES AND TERRITORIES TO PROCURE EQUIPMENT AS YOU KNOW OVER THE COURSE OF THE OUTBREAK AND PANDEMIC.WE'VE MANAGED TO WORK VERY WELL WITH PROVINCES AND TERRITORIES TO FULFILL THEIR REQUESTS FOR SUPPORT AROUND PERSONAL PROTECTIVE EQUIPMENT AND OTHER MEDICAL DEVICES.AS YOU HAVE HEARD US SAY MANY TIMES, IT'S BEEN A VERY CHALLENGING THING TO DO IN THE TIME OF THE GLOBAL PANDEMIC WHERE SUPPLY CHAINS ARE DISRUPTED, WHERE ALL COUNTRIES ARE SCRAMBLING TO BOOST THEIR CAPACITY TO PRODUCE P.P.E., INCLUDING CANADA.I WILL ALSO SAY THAT I KNOW THE PROVINCES HAVE BEEN WORKING TO ENSURE THEY'RE DISTRIBUTING P.P.E.
+TO THE HOSPITALS AND CAREFACILITIES.AND I WILL SAY TO MR. BEATON, WEALL HAVE TO REDOUBLE OUR EFFORTSSO THERE AREN'T STORIES OF PEOPLE WHO HAVE TO REUSE MASKS.THERE ARE A NUMBER OF CREATIVE IDEAS THAT HAVE COME FROM PARTNERS AROUND THE STERILIZATION OF MASKS.WE HAVE APPROVED COMPANIES IN CANADA THAT CAN DO THAT.THERE WILL BE MORE DOMESTIC PRODUCTION AND CAPACITY.BUT WHAT IT REMINDS ALL OF US WHO ARE THE ONES TRYING TO FACILITATE THIS NATIONAL RESPONSE IS THAT WE CAN LEAVE NOSTONE UNTURNED.NOT AT THE LOCAL LEVEL, NOT AT THE PROVINCIAL LEVEL AND NOT AT THE FEDERAL LEVEL.

 FOLLOW-UP?